carpentries-incubator/intro-data-viz/episodes/01-graphical-elements.md

 ---
-title: "The Importance of Message"
+title: "Graphical Elements of a Chart"
 teaching: 0
 exercises: 0
 ---

 :::::::::::::::::::::::::::::::::::::: questions

-- What is the purpose of a chart?
-- What chart ingredients create communication?
+- When creating a chart, what graphical elements do I have to work with?
+- How do these graphical elements translate into representations of data?
+- Which chart design components are easier for people to perceive accurately?
-- Why is a chart's message so important?
+- How do design components support or detract from a chart's message?
-- Where does the chart's message come from?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- Explain the purpose of charts
+- possibly temporary:
-- List the communication ingredients of a chart
+- List elements of human perception that influence how well a chart communicates
-- Explain the importance of a chart's message
-- Identify the origin of a chart's message
+- Identify elements of chart design that work with and against human perception

 ::::::::::::::::::::::::::::::::::::::::::::::::